INA-MOL dispute

 The INA-MOL dispute was a dispute between the government of Croatia and MOL Plc., as to the management rights of INA d.d.
 MOL held the controlling interest in the company, while Croatian representatives maintained this controlling share was obtained illegally, through the bribery of the former Croatian prime minister Ivo Sanader.
-The dispute was brought before the United Nations Commission on International Trade Law, with the UNCITRAL ruling in favor of MOL.
+The dispute was brought to an arbitral tribunal under the United Nations Commission on International Trade Law Arbitration Rules and administered by the PCA, with the arbitral tribunal ruling in favor of MOL.

 This prompted the Croatian government to shift their focus from proving the controlling share was obtained illegally, to buying out a majority share in INA d.d.

 Background

 Following the declaration of independence of Croatia, the country began a number of privatization initiatives, intending to shift from socialist economics to economic liberalism.
 The sale of INA d.d. shares to MOL Plc. and other buyers was part of this privatization process.

 The first public sale of INA d.d. shares happened in July 2003, when MOL Plc. acquired 25% of all shares for a price of €505 million.
 The first shareholders' agreement was signed at the time, establishing an oversight board with seven members: five to be named by the Croatian government, and two by MOL Plc.
 In November 2006, 44 000 Croatian citizens bought stocks as well, for a price of 2.8 billion kuna.
 INA d.d. stocks were included in the Zagreb Stock Exchange and London Stock Exchange for the first time.
 In October 2008 MOL Plc. bought another 22.15% of stocks, raising their total share to 47.15%.
 This made them the majority stakeholder, as the Croatian government was left with 44.83% of the shares.

 In January 2009, the number of members in oversight board was raised from seven to nine, with MOL appointing five members, the Croatian government three members, and the remaining shareholders one member.
 MOL further gained the privilege of appointing three of six board members in INA d.d. as well.
 MOL Plc. had effectively gained ownership at that point.
 By mid-2011, the first allegations of bribery had surfaced, and USKOK had begun their investigation into Ivo Sanader and Zsolt Hernádi.